 A factory reset, also known as a hard reset or master reset, is an effective, last resort method of troubleshooting for mobile phones.
 It will restore your phone to its original factory settings, erasing all your data in the process.
 Because of this, it's important to back up information before you do a factory reset.
-To do a factory reset on Galaxy S9+ and Galaxy Note9, go to Settings > General Management > Reset > Factory data reset.
+To do a factory reset on Galaxy S20, S20+, S20 Ultra, and Z Flip, go to Settings > General Management > Reset > Factory data reset.
 Then tap Reset and Delete all.

 Discover more about Galaxy.